netdata/netdata/docs/Running-behind-h2o.md

         proxy.reverse.url: http://127.0.0.1:19999
 ```

-### As a subfolder for multiple Netdata servers, via one Nginx
+### As a subfolder for multiple Netdata servers, via one H2O instance

-This is the recommended configuration when one Nginx will be used to manage multiple Netdata servers via subfolders.
+This is the recommended configuration when one H2O instance will be used to manage multiple Netdata servers via subfolders.

 ```yaml
 hosts: